killermann/facilitator-cards/content/cards/debate-club.md

 prop_1: "None"
 prop_2: ""
 prop_3: ""
-explanation: "Choose two participants (or small teams) to argue on behalf of different ideas, or opposite sides of the same idea.
-Give one side an allotted amount of time to make their case.
+explanation: "Choose two participants (or small teams) to argue on behalf of different ideas or opposite sides of the same idea.
+Give one side a set amount of time to make their case.
 Give the other side the same amount of time.
 Then give time for open debate and retorts.
-Optionally, surface questions from the rest of the group for them to respond to."
+Optionally, solicit questions from the rest of the group for them to respond to."
 longer_context: ""
 external_link: ""
 general_notes: "Inspired by \"Cage Match\" in Art of Gathering"